HenriquesLab/DL4MicEverywhere/CONTRIBUTING.md

 DL4MicEverywhere stores the generated `requirements.lock.txt` beside `configuration.yaml`.
 The lock location is automatic and must not be added as another YAML URL.
 The dependency-lock workflow resolves exact transitive versions and hashes and commits the generated lock.
 See [Dependency Locks](docs/DEPENDENCY_LOCKS.md) for the maintenance model.

+Base-image digests are maintained centrally in `.tools/base_images.lock.yaml`.
+Contributors continue to edit only the modular Ubuntu/CUDA values in `configuration.yaml`; automation adds any newly required immutable image digests.
+Existing base-image pins are refreshed only through the explicit maintenance workflow.
+See [Base Image Locks](docs/BASE_IMAGE_LOCKS.md).

 Open a PR with the notebook configuration and dependency input changes.
 Automated workflows handle lock maintenance, image building, and testing.

 Consider first contributing the base notebook to [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic) and then benefit from our automated conversion process.